-"Is every girl riding an elephant?" \ every >> a Children answer "no" - and say that this is not true because there is one elephant not being ridden! (even though every doesn't modify elephant) Potential issue: Children are much more sensitive to the context of a question.
+- → The event is only one of him wanting a hug from Lily first - → only(he wants a hug from Lily first) rather than he's the only one that wants a hug → only(he) wants a hug from Lily first Quantifiers [Extra] Another potential issue: Children are much more sensitive to the communicative context of a question.
 It's somewhat strange to ask about something that's obvious from the picture - like whether each girl is riding an elephant.

-Quantifiers A more context-friendly setup (Crain et al. 1996) Story: A mother talks with her two daughters about whether they should drink soda or hot cider after skiing.
-The girls express a preference for soda, but are persuaded by their mother's example to have cider
+Quantifiers [Extra] A more context-friendly setup (Crain et al. 1996) Story: A mother talks with her two daughters about whether they should drink soda or hot cider after skiing.
+The girls express a preference for soda, but are persuaded by their mother's example to have cider.

 "Did every skier drink a cup of apple cider?"

 (Not apparent from the picture what happened - children have to recall from the story what happened.)
-Quantifiers Crain et al. 1996: Children between the ages of three and five years old responded "yes" (just like adults would).
-This suggests that young children's previous issues with interpreting these kinds of questions stems from an issue in the experimental setup.
+Quantifiers [Extra] Crain et al. 1996: Children between the ages of three and five years old responded "yes" (just like adults would).
+This suggests that some of young children's previous issues with interpreting these kinds of questions may stem from an issue in the experimental setup.
 Specifically, children are sensitive to the pragmatics of asking a question (don't ask if it's obvious).
 If a question violates this rule, children search for an alternative meaning for the question.

 "Did every skier drink a cup of apple cider?"
-(Not apparent from the picture what happened - children have to recall from the story what happened.)

 Recap Children must learn to interpret sentences that contain constructions that can be difficult to interpret just by using simple strategies, such as passives and sentences with implied subjects and implied objects.
 Pronouns can also be difficult, since there are different rules of interpretation for plain pronouns and reflexive pronouns.
 Quantifiers are also more difficult since they can interact with each other to form the interpretation of a sentence.
 In many cases, the meaning of the sentence is ambiguous since more than one interpretation is possible.
 Sometimes, the errors children make seem to reflect a genuine lack of knowledge.
 Other times, they may be due to experimental design, rather than an actual lack of knowledge.
 Questions?

-You should be able to do all the review questions for morphology & syntax, and up through question 5 for HW3.
+You should be able to do all the review questions for morphology & syntax, and all the questions for HW5.